armazzer/customer_loans/project_flow.md

     * Defines functions to remove outliers from either a copy of the data or the original data.
     * Defines a function to drop collinear columns from the dataframe.

+* **dataframetransform_2.py**
+    * This is a copy of dataframetransform.py in which some of the imputation methods used to handle missing values are altered.
+This was done to see if there was an impact on the analysis and visualisation section.
+    * In the end this file is not used, but shows alternative imputations for funded_amount and term_months columns.

 * **load_and_transform.py**
     * Imports data from dataframetransform.py.
 The imported data has had data types corrected and missing values removed or imputed.
     * Runs functions to transform skewed columns, remove outliers and drop collinear columns.
+    * In the end this file is not used, because for the analysis and visualisation section the untransformed data is required.

 ## Jupyter notebook files